Medical certificates and reporting absences

 For a continuation sick note, you can phone the Surgery on +44 (0)117 32 86666 to request another sick note.
 The doctor may ring you for more information.

-In order to submit an application for extenuating circumstances you should refer to the extenuating circumstances information.
+In order to submit an application for personal circumstances, you should refer to the personal circumstances information.
 For medical conditions you will be required to provide a medical certificate (that the University Health Centre can give you if you are registered).

-The following conditions are unlikely to be accepted as extenuating circumstances:
+The conditions unlikely to be accepted as personal circumstances are:

-- colds or known conditions such as hay fever
+- colds or known conditions such as hay fever; sore throats or sprains (other than in the writing hand/arm)

-- normal examination stress or anxiety experienced during revision or the assessment period (unless corroborated by medical evidence as a chronic condition and undergoing treatment)
+- normal examination stress or anxiety experienced during revision or the assessment period, unless corroborated by medical evidence as a chronic condition and you are undergoing treatment

-- non-serious domestic or personal disruptions (eg moving house, change of job, holidays, weddings, normal job pressure, failed travel arrangements, financial problems, oversleeping)
+- non-serious domestic, social or personal disruptions: moving house, change of job, holidays, weddings, normal job pressure, failed travel arrangements, financial difficulties, oversleeping

-- study-related circumstances – equipment failure including computing/printer problems (unless they occur in the examination itself), failure to make backup copies of work stolen or corrupted, bunching of deadlines/examinations, missing books, poor time management, misreading the examination timetable, taking the wrong examination
+- study-related circumstances: equipment failure including computing/printer difficulties (unless they occur in the examination itself), failure to have taken back-up copies for work stolen or corrupted, bunching of deadlines/examinations, missing books, poor time management, misreading the examination timetable, taking the wrong examination

 - cultural adjustment/assimilation